KrakenDev/PrediKit/README.md

 ```

 #Selector Extension Pattern
 Personally, I love using a variation of the [Selector Extension Pattern](https://medium.com/swift-programming/swift-selector-syntax-sugar-81c8a8b10df3#.bypt7blba) when using PrediKit.
 It allows you to avoid misspelling your property names when using the API.
+It also allows you to rename your selector properties at will.
+By renaming, every instance of that selector used by PrediKit should give you a compiler error so you don't miss a beat and can feel safe knowing you haven't missed any property names in a name change refactor.
 By creating a Selector extension like so:

 ```swift
 import Foundation